| JD Edwards ReportsJD Edwards reported earnings for FY '02 above analyst estimates.

 long last, embarked on a coherent and successful verticalization

+strategy.
 This point is worth dwelling on.
 Historically, JD Edwards has

 been almost as bad at understanding and managing verticals as PeopleSoft.